Pure Programmer

 math.atan2(y,x)Angle θ from the conversion of [[rectangular coordinates]] (x,y),

-result is in the range [-π/2,π/2] [[Radians]]
+result is in the range [-π,π] [[Radians]]

-math.ceil(x)Smallest integer value greater than x
+math.ceil(x)Smallest integer value greater than or equal to x

 math.cos(x)[[Cosine]] of x (in [[Radians]])